 This book grew out of a research project I began in 1988 when the issue of racist and anti-Semitic hoaxes first came to my attention in a serious way.
-I had learned in talking with a former associate in the civil rights movement of the 1960s that a cross-burning I had always assumed was done by white racists was, in fact, done by civil rights workers.
-This aroused my curiosity, and more extensive probing convinced me that it may not be an uncommon occurrence.
+I had learned in talking with a former associate in the civil rights movement of the 1960's that a cross-burning I had always assumed was done by white racists was, in fact, done by civil rights workers.
+This aroused my curiosity, and more extensive re- search convinced me that it may not be an uncommon occurrence.

-I quickly discovered that there were almost no sources of information on the subject of racist and anti-Semitic hoaxes.
-Rightwing groups, whom one might suspect would keep tabs on this, were rendered almost useless by their conspiratorial approach to the subject.
-The various black and Jewish groups were reluctant to discuss the issue.
-It was evidently a subject that had to be researched from scratch.
+I quickly learned that there were almost no sources of information on the subject of racist and anti-Semitic hoaxes.
+Right-wing groups, whom one might suspect would keep tabs on this, were rendered almost useless by their conspiratorial approach to the subject.
+The various Black and Jewish groups refused to discuss the issue.
+It was a subject that obviously had to be researched from scratch.

 In 1989 I established the "Hoaxer Project" to bring together information on the subject.
-I managed to collect a number of newspaper clippings and in 1990 published a small report entitled The Hoaxer Project Report.
+I managed to collect a number of newspaper clippings and in 1990 I published a small report entitled, The Hoaxer Project Report.
 Altogether some 5,500 copies of that report were circulated.
 A few readers began sending me clippings of hoaxes that actually made the newspapers as well as their own accounts of incidents they knew or suspected were hoaxes.

-In time this added up to some 300 documented incidents from which the cases described in this book were drawn.
+In time this added up to some 300 documented incidents, from which the cases described in this book were drawn.
 I did not have the resources of a clipping service or a large network of "monitors" to assist me.
-If I had, this compilation might be many times as large.
+If I had, I believe this compilation would be many times as large.

 Obviously, hoaxers are people who have exercised pretty bad judgment.
 Their acts may have been hurtful to others and they have usually violated various laws.
-Nevertheless I think it's important to avoid, as much as possible, the concept of "good guys" and "bad guys" when considering this issue.
-What we seem to have instead are those who are simply responding to an opportunity.
+I think it's important to avoid, as much as possible, the concept of "good guys" and "bad guys" when considering this issue.
+I think what we have instead are those who are simply responding to an opportunity.
 I'm not trying to minimize individual responsibility, but rather avoid the kind of witch-hunting atmosphere that created the problem in the first place.

-Whenever an abstract ideal acquires the moral urgency that racial equality or opposition to "bigotry" has today, it's only a matter of time until we find individuals for whom the noble end justifies the questionable means.
-The militant, moralizing fanatic -quick to compromise important principles in order to enjoy the flush of righteousness -- is the stumbling block which any reasonable resolution of racial/ethnic problems must overcome.
-Further, in my experience, this uncompromising behavior is often a way of compensating for a hidden inner ambivalence.
-Harold D. Lasswell wrote, in Psychopathology and Politics, "Dogma is a defensive reaction in the mind of the theorist, but doubt of which he is unaware."
+Whenever an abstract ideal acquires the moral urgency that racial equality or opposition to "bigotry" has today, it's only a matter of time until we find individuals for whom the end justifies the means.
+The militant, moralizing fanatic is the stumbling block which any reasonable resolution of racial problems must overcome.

+Further, in my experience, the uncompromising behavior of the fanatic is often a way of compensating for a hidden inner ambivalence.
+Harold Lasswell, in Psychopathology and Politics, has said, "Dogma is a defensive reaction in the mind of the theorist, but doubt of which he is unaware."

-This unconscious ambivalence appears to explain the willingness of many so-called "anti-racists" to justify and practice a kind of reverse racism or "counter-bigotry."
-This manifests itself in the "good" discrimination of affirmative action, race-preferential policies and hate crime legislation, as well as stereotyping and prejudicial statements about white people.
+I think this unconscious ambivalence explains the apparent willingness of many so-called "anti-racists" to justify and practice a kind of reverse racism or "counter-bigotry."
+This manifests itself in the "good" racism of affirmative action and hate crime legislation, as well as stereotyping and prejudicial judgements about white people.
+I suspect the last thing many professional anti-racists want is a truly race-neutral society.